1990 Michigan Wolverines football team: Gator Bowl

+Michigan finished the regular season ranked No. 12 in the AP poll.
+They accepted an invitation to play No. 15 Ole Miss in the Gator Bowl on New Year's Day.
+Michigan defeated Ole Miss, 35–3, and broke Michigan's single-game record with 715 yards of total offense.
+Elvis Grbac passed for 296 yards and tied a school record with four touhdown passes.
+Desmond Howard caught six passes for 167 yards and two touchdowns, two Michigan backs gained over 100 rushing yards: Jon Vaughn (128 yards) and Ricky Powers (112 yards).

-After both teams exchanged early turnovers, Michigan opened the scoring when Elvis Grbac threw deep down the right side of the field to Desmond Howard, for a career-long 63-yard touchdown reception.
-J.D.
-Carlson's extra point gave Michigan a 7–0 lead with 1:04 left in the first quarter.
-Mississippi scored its only points of the game in the second quarter when Brian Lee kicked a career-long and Gator Bowl record 51-yard field goal to trim the margin to 7–3.
-Following a 32-yard Howard return of the ensuing kickoff, Jon Vaughn sprinted around left end for a gain of 37 yards and a first down at the Rebel 31.
+After both teams exchanged early turnovers, Michigan opened the scoring when Grbac threw deep down the right side of the field to Howard for a career-long 63-yard touchdown reception.
+Ole Miss scored its only points of the game in the second quarter when Brian Lee kicked a career-long and Gator Bowl record 51-yard field goal to trim the margin to 7–3.
+Following a 32-yard Howard return of the ensuing kickoff, Vaughn sprinted around left end for a gain of 37 yards and a first down at the Rebel 31.
 Five plays later, Grbac threw seven yards to Jarrod Bunch for a 14–3 halftime lead.
 Grbac's touchdown pass, his 19th of the season, broke Jim Harbaugh's Michigan single-season record for touchdown passes thrown (18 in 1985).
-Early in the third quarter, Grbac threw a screen pass to Howard who eluded the Mississippi defense en route to a 50-yard touchdown reception and a 21–3 Michigan lead with 10:53 left in the third quarter.
-Later in the quarter, Ole Miss quarterback Tom Luke was intercepted by Todd Plate at the Michigan 37.
-After a three-yard Ricky Powers run and an 11-yard Grbac-to-Howard completion, the Wolverines had a first down on the Ole Miss 49 yard line.
-On the next play, Powers blasted up the middle for a gain of 44 yards and a first down at the Rebel five.
-Bunch pounded into the end zone on the next play, giving Michigan a comfortable 28–3 lead.
-As the third stanza was nearing completion, Grbac connected with Derrick Alexander over the middle for a 33-yard touchdown—Grbac's fourth of the game, and a Michigan single bowl record.
+Early in the third quarter, Grbac threw a screen pass to Howard who eluded the Ole Miss defense en route to a 50-yard touchdown reception and a 21–3 Michigan lead with 10:53 left in the third quarter.
+Later in the quarter, Ole Miss quarterback Tom Luke was intercepted by Todd Plate.
+Powers ran 44 yards to the five-yard line, and Bunch scored on the next play, giving Michigan a 28–3 lead.
+As the third quarter was nearing completion, Grbac connected with Derrick Alexander over the middle for a 33-yard touchdown—Grbac's fourth of the game.
 That closed the scoring, giving Michigan a resounding 35–3 win.
-Offensive linemen Dean Dingman, Tom Dohring, Greg Skrepenak, Matt Elliott and Steve Everitt were named the game's Most Valuable Players for leading the offense to a Michigan single-game record 715 total yards.
+Offensive linemen Dean Dingman, Tom Dohring, Greg Skrepenak, Matt Elliott and Steve Everitt shared the game's most valuable player honor.

-Statistical achievements

-Desmond Howard was the Big Ten receiving statistical champion for conference games with 5.5 receptions per contest, Northwestern's Richard Buchanan won the title for all games.
-Additionally, he won the first of two Big Ten receiving yardage champion for all games with 85.4 yards per game, but he lost the conference games yardage championship to Ohio State's Jeff Graham.
-J.D.
-Carlson won the Big Ten scoring championship with a 7.9 points per game average for all games, although he lost the conference per game championship to Michigan State's Hyland Hickson.
-Elvis Grbac won his first of three consecutive Big Ten passing statistical championships (137.1 passing efficiency in all games), Matt Rodgers of Iowa won the title for conference games.
+Statistics